Scripting

 Without specifying --network

-, the script with connect to your default network.
+, the script will connect to your default network.

 Else, specify the network using the --network